 On a recent training course, I had an Experience Designer in the room who commented that he felt designers were typically more open and less biased.
 This was on the basis that Product Managers often have to make decisions on technical solutions and then own them.
 To me, best practice is not for the Product Manager to decide on solutions, which is in the domain of the technology team, but sometimes we do inevitably cross that line.
 Product Managers do tend to have in-depth domain knowledge that may lead to this sort of bias.
 We certainly have to live with the solution.
 Great product managers don’t show this bias, but many good (and not so good) ones do.

 Ultimately we all want the same thing!

-We all want to deliver products (and services) that customers love and buy, by solving problems they really have and care about in a way that works for users, and scale profitability wise for the business.
+We all want to deliver products (and services) that customers love and buy, by solving problems they really have and care about in a way that works for users, and scales profitability-wise for the business.